Andrew Gissinger

 Andrew Gissinger III (July 4, 1959 – December 3, 2019) was an American professional football player who was an offensive tackle for the San Diego Chargers of the National Football League (NFL).
 He played college football for the Syracuse Orange.
 After retiring from football, he became the president and chief operating officer of Countrywide Home Loans, Inc. Gissinger also owned and managed a private equity company.

 Education

 Gissinger was an academic All American and four-year letterman at Syracuse University where he majored in business.
 He was the recipient of the Joseph Alexander Award for his athletic and academic accomplishments at Syracuse University.
 He attended Valley Forge High School in Parma Heights, Ohio.

 Football

-Gissinger was a 6'5", 280 pound offensive tackle selected with the first pick of the sixth round in the 1981 NFL draft.
+Gissinger was a 6'5", 280 pound offensive tackle selected with the first pick of the sixth round (141st overall) in the 1981 NFL draft.
 He played his entire three-year NFL career for the San Diego Chargers from 1982 to 1984.
 In 1984, he also spent time playing tight end after injuries to regulars Kellen Winslow, Eric Sievers and Pete Holohan.
 Gissinger ruptured two disks in his back which ended his professional sports career.